 Nick Budnick is our editor-in-chief and a reporter.
-He’s a veteran journalist who has spent nearly 30 years covering topics that include state government and Oregon’s health care system.
+He’s spent nearly 30 years covering topics that include state government and Oregon’s health care system.
 He covered the state Legislature for the Bend Bulletin as lawmakers crafted Oregon’s signature Medicaid reforms.
 Starting in 2011, as an investigative health care reporter for The Oregonian, he covered implementation of the federal Affordable Care Act known as Obamacare, including the Cover Oregon tech debacle.
 Later, at the Portland Tribune, he was awarded a Health Care Performance Fellowship by the Association of Health Care Journalists to report on the Oregon Health Plan.
 Budnick’s work has been recognized by Investigative Reporters and Editors, Best of the West, the Bruce Baer Award and a national Sunshine Award from the Society of Professional Journalists.

 Kim Crosby (she/her) is our director of operations.
 She comes to The Lund Report with over a decade of experience in nonprofit fundraising, events and process management at organizations such as Portland Institute for Contemporary Art (PICA), Scottsdale Museum of Contemporary Art (SMoCA), and the American Red Cross.
 Crosby’s approach to nonprofit management is rooted in social justice and community building.
 She holds a BA in French from Arizona State University and completed her graduate translation studies at Université Catholique de Lille.
 Originally from Phoenix, Arizona, she currently resides in Portland.

 She can be reached at [email protected].